itamartz/Powershell/docs/Lessons/Lesson-1.md

 * Powershell Core

 ### Windows Powershell
-Powershell on windows can be install on Server 2008 and up ( you sould upgrade to newer server :) )\
+Powershell on windows can be install on Server 2008 and above ( you sould upgrade to newer server :) )\
 Server 2016 and above have the Version 5.1, no more upgrades for Windows Powershell.

 ### Powershell Core